starvagrant/toh/toh.markdown/older_than_words.md

 "Yes," Electra said to the floor.

 "And I turned eighteen.
 Passed high school.
 I could go to college and I could leave home.
-I didn't have to hide my doubt, my curosity, my sense of wonder, any more.
+I didn't have to hide my doubt, my curiosity, my sense of wonder, any more.
 The freedom was intoxicating."

 "Intoxicating?"
 Electra continued looking down and tended to her meal.